ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 - Probably also many others.

 ## Acknowledgements:
-The psdRead function is inspired by "Adobe Photoshop PSD file reader" by "Jeff Mather", and it was extended in order to read layers.
+The "psdRead" function is inspired by "Adobe Photoshop PSD file reader" by "Jeff Mather", and it was extended in order to read layers.

 https://www.mathworks.com/matlabcentral/fileexchange/4730-adobe-photoshop-psd-file-reader